roehampton/module-content/msc-software-development-2/assessment/README.md

 In this coursework you are tasked with creating a dynamic web application for the smooth and efficient operation of a business of your team's choosing.
 Hence you are required to specify what type of business you will be building your application for.

-**Your application must be built using the tools and techniques taught in the module.**
+**Your application must be built using the tools and techniques taught in the module.
+This ensures that all team members can contribute equally**

 - Your web front-end should use PUG.
-If your team wants to use a different front-end web framework then you must seek permission from the teaching team first.
 - Your web back-end must run via Node.js.
-This is not negotiable.
 - Your front-end and back-end must communicate via Express.js.
 - Your application must use a MYSQL database for storage.
 - Your application must be version controlled using Git.
-This is not negotiable.
 - Your application must be deployable using Docker.

 ### Advice on Application Choice